 Years ago, I had a client who insisted that her long-time boyfriend was having an affair.
 Instead of discussing her jealousy with him, she began checking his texts and emails, following him to and from work, and stewing in her fears until she was sick with worry.
 And much to her surprise, she didn't find a scrap of evidence to validate her concerns.

-As we explored her anxiousness further, she uncovered a bewildering and unsettling memory from when she was eight.
-She had been awoken in the middle of the night by her dad's yelling.
+As we explored her anxiousness further, she uncovered a bewildering and unsettling memory when she was eight.
+She and her sister had been awoken in the middle of the night by her dad's yelling.
 He was accusing her mom of an affair.
-As we worked to integrate the tender feelings of a little girl that had stuck with her, her obsession with her boyfriend's behavior dissipated.
+As we worked to integrate the tender feelings of a little girl, her obsession with her boyfriend's behavior dissipated.

-Presume innocence.
 Get curious and begin a meaningful dialogue together instead of making accusations, criticizing, or faulting your partner.
-Suspend judgment and see life from their vantage point.
+Suspend judgment, seek to understand, and see life from their vantage point.

-When we ask more meaningful questions, we get more quality answers that lend greater understanding, encourage exploration, and invoke deeper trust in ourselves and our partners.
+When we ask more meaningful questions, we get better quality answers that lend greater understanding, encourage exploration, and invoke deeper trust in ourselves, our partners, and our relationship.

 - Instead of asking your partner why they continually forget to take out the garbage, ask yourself what motivates your partner.